+'''

-''' parameter Integer nIn=0 annotation(Dialog(connectorSizing=true));
+parameter Integer nIn=0 annotation(Dialog(connectorSizing=true));

 StepIn inPorts[nIn];

 Step step1; // modifier nIn=nIn is removed

 '''

-4.3.
-If a new connection line is drawn to an inside connector with connectorSizing and case 1 does not apply then If a new outside connection line is drawn to the connector dimensioned with the (connectorSizing)

-parameter, the parameter is incremented by one and the connection is performed for the new highest index.
+3. If a new connection line is drawn to an inside connector with connectorSizing and case 1 does not apply then, the parameter is incremented by one and the connection is performed for the new highest index.
 Example: Assume that 3 connections are present and a new connection is performed.
 The result is: